konflux-ci/architecture/ADR/adr-0008-environment-provisioning.md

 needed from the deployment target, such has memory, CPU, CPU architecture and the number of nodes.

-- The DT, DTC an DTCLS would need to extended to support the new parameters.
+- The [DT], [DTC] an [DTCLS] would need to extended to support the new parameters.
   - **DTCLS - allowTargetResourceExpansion** - represents whether or not the underlying provisioner allows targets to be resized.
 I.e., for a whole cluster provided by the "hypershift" ocm provider - can it have its number or size of nodes increased without having to delete it and create a new one.
-  - DTC - **Immutable object**: no, for bound claims, only the resources map can be updated.
+  - [DTC] - **Immutable object**: no, for bound claims, only the resources map can be updated.
 When updating a resource, its new value can’t be less than the previous value.
-- The Sandbox provisioner should be extended to use the properties mentioned above (when those applicable) when creating external resources and a DT.
+- The Sandbox provisioner should be extended to use the properties mentioned above (when those applicable) when creating external resources and a [DT].
 - The matching algorithm in the binding controller will need to take into account the added parameters.

 #### DeploymentTarget (DT)